gmonika-blip/my-aws-restart-journey/Labs/Security/Working with AWS CloudTrail/CloudTrail.md

 aws cloudtrail lookup-events --lookup-attributes AttributeKey=ResourceType,AttributeValue=AWS::EC2::SecurityGroup --region $region --output    text | grep $sgId
 ```

-You could keep experimenting with different commands to filter the log results.
-However, you might wonder whether there is a better tool or solution for reading these logs.
-AWS has the AWS Partner Network (APN), where companies specialize in helping AWS customers with this challenge.
-See https://aws.amazon.com/cloudtrail/partners/ for a listing of APN Partner solutions.
+I could have kept experimenting with different commands to filter the log results.
+However, I also wondered whether there was a better tool or solution for reading these logs.

-The APN Partner solutions suit the needs of many AWS customers.
-However, for the purposes of this activity, there is one additional approach to examining CloudTrail log files that you might use, and it uses another AWS service.
-In the next task, you explore CloudTrail logs by using Athena.

 **Task 4:** Analyzed the CloudTrail logs by using Athena